tobyweston/essential_acceptance_testing/manuscript/part1/introduction.md

-## Acceptance criteria vs acceptance tests
+## What are acceptance criteria?

-We'll often use the terms acceptance criteria and acceptance test interchangeably but I tend to think about them as distinct.
+We'll often use the terms acceptance criteria and acceptance test interchangeably but I think about them as distinct.

 Acceptance criteria are the set of criteria that, when verified against a running system, give confidence to the customer that the system behaves as expected.
 They represent the requirements or specification for a small set of functionality and are written in such a way as to be quantifiable.
-They're typically defined when doing the analysis for a story and are typically concerned with the business functionality.

-The implication here is that the business are best placed to define the first set of criteria.
+They're typically defined when doing analysis and are mostly concerned with the business functionality.
+Therefore, the customer is mostly best placed to define the criteria.
+I'm saying "mostly" because non-functional requirements, despite affecting the customer, are usually championed by technical stakeholders.

-Defining the criteria is a useful step in understanding a story.
+Defining the criteria is a useful step in understanding what's required.
 It helps us define the scope of the feature so developers know when to stop.
-Importantly, it also helps the team to drive out a shared understanding of the story.
+Importantly, it also helps the team to drive out a shared understanding.
 Criteria should be implementation agnostic and written at a fairly high level.
-You'd then _implement_ the criteria in terms of one or more acceptance tests.
-A single criterion (for example, "the total basket value is displayed correctly") may require multiple examples to be provable (for example, what exactly does "correct" mean here?).
-That's where the implementation as executable acceptance _tests_ comes in.
+We then _implement_ the criteria in terms of one or more acceptance tests.
+A single criterion (for example, "the total basket value is displayed correctly") may require multiple examples to be comprehensive (for example, what _exactly_ does it mean to "display correctly" in our example?).
+That's where implementing the acceptance _criteria_ as executable acceptance _tests_ comes in.

-An acceptance test is the physical test artifact to be executed.
-It may be a test-test[^test-test], a test script that requires a human to step through, a record-replay style UI test or even a checklist on a scrap of paper.
-The acceptance test can be seen as the confirmation step in Ron Jefferies' [Three Cs of a user story](http://xprogramming.com/articles/expcardconversationconfirmation/).
+Remembering our definition, we're emphasising that tests are executable and criteria are not.
+An acceptance test is a physical test artifact.
+It may be a xUnit test written in the language of choice, a test script that requires a human to step through, a record-replay style UI test or even a checklist on a scrap of paper.

-[^test-test]: any test written in the language of choice, typically using a unit testing framework or similar.
-It could be a Java test to run in JUnit, a piece of JavaScript to run with Jasmine, Ruby and RSpec, C# and NUnit or just a main method.
-Calling them _unit_ tests would be clumsy but you'd get the idea.

 Acceptance criteria _become_ acceptance tests.
 Attributes that describe acceptance tests also describe acceptance criteria with the additional fact that tests should be _executable_.
-Executing acceptances tests assert that the acceptance criteria have been met.
+Executing acceptance tests verify that the acceptance criteria have been met.

 {title="Attributes of acceptance criteria and tests"}
 | Acceptance Criteria           | Acceptance Tests              |